MasterBugPatch/HandCalculator/README.md

 What do you mean by almost infinite?

 This calculator can go up to 21 million times bigger than a Googol.
-A Googol is 1 followed by 100 zeros.
+A Googol is a 1 followed by 100 zeros.
 So the amount of digits HandCalculator can support is 2,147,483,647 digits.
 This means a 1 followed by 2,147,483,646 digits while showing all the work it did.
 Your computer would crash before hitting that.

 Common mistake:

 People think HandCalculator only supports up to 2 billion.
 That's incorrect, HandCalculator supports up to 2 billion digits.